 106. Hazardous wastes from buildings to be demolished or rehabilitated.
+Prior to rehabilitation of TTIs, several buildings in NCR, CAR, Region I, Region II and Region III will be demolished.
 There is a potential that hazardous wastes, including asbestos, are present in buildings affected.
-To ensure compliance with relevant regulations, the Project will refer to DENRAdministrative Order (DAO) No. 2000 - 02 (Chemical Control Order for Asbestos), particularly Section IX, Specific Requirements and Standards, item 6 - Renovation, Removal and Demolition Requirements.
-Based on the DAO, the duly authorized owner or operator, in this case the TTI, through the Design and Construction Supervision Consulting (DSC) Firm, shall thoroughly inspectand assess the facility to verify the presence of any friable asbestos containing materials, or non-friable asbestos containing materials that have become friable prior to the commencement of any demolition activity.
-In addition, and based on the findings of the risk assessment, the DSC Firmwill also develop a risk management plan to be refined and implemented by works contractors during the construction phase.
+To ensure compliance with relevant regulations, the Project will refer to DENR Administrative Order (DAO) No. 2000 - 02 (Chemical Control Order for Asbestos), particularly Section IX, Specific Requirements and Standards, item 6 - Renovation, Removal and Demolition Requirements.
+Based on the DAO, the duly authorized owner or operator, in this case the TTI, through the Design and Construction Supervision Consulting (DSC) Firm, shall thoroughly inspect and assess the facility to verify the presence of any friable asbestos containing materials, or non-friable asbestos containing materials that have become friable prior to the commencement of any demolition activity.
+In addition, and based on the findings of the risk assessment, the DSC Firm will also develop a risk management plan to be refined and implemented by works contractors during the construction phase.